You-Lab-MIT/SSAI-3D/README.md

 ## Installation Guide

+Typical installation time on a desktop computer is estimated to be around 10 minutes.

 ### Setup Instructions

 To install the necessary dependencies and set up the environment, execute the following commands: